openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 The I2C slave module includes a debounce mechanism to filter out noise on the SDA and SCL lines.
 Debouncing is the process of ensuring that a signal is stable before it is considered valid i.e., it prevents false triggering due to noise or glitches on the I2C lines.
+It is particularly important in I2C communication, where the SDA and SCL lines can be susceptible to noise, especially in electrically noisy environments.
 The debounce length is configurable through the I2CS_DEBOUNCE_LENGTH CSR, which specifies the number of system clock cycles over which the I2C lines should be debounced.

+**Note**: In the current implementation the debounce length is not used.

 SCL and SDA Delay Length
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Delay length is the sampling rate of the SCL and SDA lines, this is used to filter out noise on the I2C lines.
-The I2C Slave uses counters that count up to these delay values before sampling the SCL and SDA lines.
+The I2C Slave uses counters that count up to these delay values at every clock cycle before sampling the SCL and SDA lines.
 Only when the counter reaches the specified delay length does it take a new sample of the respective I2C line.
+If the SCL or SDA line remain stable for 3 consecutive samples, the I2C Slave considers the line stable and valid for processing.
 This creates a low-pass filtering effect that removes high-frequency noise while preserving the actual I2C signal transitions.

 **Configuration:**